Is Solar Worth It in Kentucky? (2022 Homeowner's Guide)

 A non-financial incentive for converting to solar energy is that you’ll be less dependent on fossil fuels and traditional utilities.
 By reducing your carbon footprint, you’ll also reduce your contribution to global warming and pollution, which are massive eco-friendly benefits.
 Increasing your energy independence also means you won’t be subject to the same energy rate hikes that are expected in the future.

-What to Look Out For When Considering Solar in Kentucky
+What Should You Look Out For When Considering Solar in Kentucky?

 Navigating the solar industry and finding a solar installer that will do right by you can be complicated.
 We’ve put together a list of things to consider before converting to solar that will help you have the best experience possible.

-The upfront cost of solar panels will be an important thing to consider, even in Kentucky, where residents enjoy the lowest equipment costs in the country.
+The upfront fees of solar panels will be an important thing to consider, even in Kentucky, where residents enjoy the lowest equipment prices in the country.
 You can keep your upfront investment amount down by choosing a loan option that requires no money down, limiting your equipment choices to panels only and avoiding add-on products and selecting one of the more affordable solar panel brands.

 As mentioned above, the payback period is a crucial consideration to make, as it not only determines how suitable your home is for solar conversion but also how much you stand to save in the long run by converting.
 The typical payback period in Kentucky is between 10 and 16 years, with an average of 13 years.
 If your estimated payoff timeline is longer than 16 years, your total return on investment will be below the average for the area.